-The Super block can be edited just like the main Scicos diagram, and when the editing is complete, closing the diagram will commit the changes to the main diagram.
-If the number of input or output port blocks is modified, after closing the Super block, the number of ports of the Super block in the main window is adjusted accordingly.
+The Super block can be edited just like the main Scicos diagram.
+If the number of input or output port blocks is modified, the number of ports of the Super block in the main window is adjusted automatically accordingly.
 Note that the port blocks must be numbered consecutively and the corresponding ports on the Super block are also numbered counting consecutively from the top to the bottom.